 Supersedes 561 FW 5, 10/15/14 and

 Rescinds 561 FW 15, 12/31/1996

 Date: August 20, 2015

 Part 561: Compliance Requirements

 5.1 What is the purpose of this chapter?
-This chapter provides guidance for handling and disposing of solid waste material at Fish and Wildlife Service facilities.
+This chapter establishes policy for managing, recycling, and disposing of non-hazardous solid waste at U.S. Fish and Wildlife Service (Service) facilities.

 5.3 What are the authorities for this chapter?

 A. Solid Waste Disposal Act (SWDA), as amended (42 U.S.C.
 6901 et. seq.).
 The SWDA was amended in 1976 by the Resource Conservation and Recovery Act (RCRA), including RCRA Subtitle D, which addresses the management of non-hazardous solid waste.

 B. Executive Order (E.O.)
 13693, Planning for Federal Sustainability in the Next Decade.

 C. E.O.
 13514, Federal Leadership in Environmental, Energy, and Economic Performance.